sourcegraph/srclib/docs/sources/gettingstarted.md

 ### Download an Editor Plugin

-If you are interested in using the editor plugins that we have available, check out the Editor Plugins section of the documentation, and download the plugin for your favorite editor.
-Currently, only an [Emacs plugin](plugins/emacs.md) is available, but others are currently in the works.
+If you are interested in using the editor plugins that we have available, check out the Editor Plugins section of the documentation.
+Currently, only an [Emacs plugin](plugins/emacs.md) is available, but others are in the works.

 ### Build on srclib